 (d) Number of Incidents.
-A single incident of harassment because an individual is a member of a Protected Class may constitute a Discriminatory Housing Practice, where the incident is sufficiently severe enough to constitute hostile environment harassment, or evidences quid pro quo.
+A single incident of harassment because an individual is a member of a protected class may constitute a discriminatory housing practice, where the incident is sufficiently severe to constitute hostile environment harassment, or evidences quid pro quo harassment.

-(e) Individuals Protected.
-The prohibition on harassment extends to conduct that is based on an individual's membership in a Protected Class, being perceived as a member of a Protected Class, or on account of having aided or encouraged any person in the exercise of the rights protected by this Act.
+(e) Persons Protected.
+The prohibition on harassment extends to conduct that is based on an individual's membership in a protected class, being perceived as a member of a protected class, or on account of having aided or encouraged any person in the exercise of the rights protected by the Act.

-(f) Nothing herein is designed to contravene an individual's right to petition the government or exercise their rights under the First Amendment to the United States Constitution.
+(f) Nothing herein is designed to contravene a person's right to petition the government or exercise their rights under the First Amendment to the United States Constitution.